ev1stensberg/stateless-react-webpack-boilerplate/README.md

 # Stateless-react-webpack-boilerplate

-Kickstart your devlopment with this basic boilerplate containing a specificed webpack with css-loader, jsx-transformer, babel, react and stateless functions.
+Kickstart your development with this basic boilerplate containing a specificed webpack with css-loader, jsx-transformer, babel, react and stateless functions.

 Made with :heart: by [Even Stensberg](https://twitter.com/ev1stensberg) :tiger:
 ##Motivation